DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ### Custom Grouping

-If the data has a hierarchical structure (already grouped), use the `CustomGrouping` plugin.
+Use the `CustomGrouping` plugin if the data has a hierarchical structure (already grouped).

 In the following example, the data is specified as an array of groups.
 Specify the `CustomGrouping` plugin's `getChildGroups` property to parse a custom group structure.